markoheijnen/tabify-edit-screen/readme.txt

 1. The settings page where you can manage the tabs for each posttype

 == Changelog ==

+= 0.9.0 ( 2015-11-13 ) =
+* Add ability to set permission based on user role per tab.
+Sponsored by <a href="http://www.NWConsulting.co.uk">NW Consulting</a>
+* New filter 'tabify_tabs_tab_title' which can be used to translate the tab title
+* Code clean ups
+* Updated readme info with new donate link
+* Tested up to WordPress 4.4

 = 0.8.3 ( 2015-07-27 ) =
 * Fix editor after switching tabs